 In Colorado, people engaged in lawful protests may suddenly find themselves under arrest for rioting.
 Inciting or engaging in a riot is a criminal offense, with possible misdemeanor or felony charges, depending on the types of actions alleged and whether a weapon was involved.
-Felony engaging in a riot can result in 2 to 6 years in prison and a fine of up to $500,000.
+Felony charges of engaging in a riot can result in 2 to 6 years in prison and a fine of up to $500,000.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What are rioting offenses in Colorado?